 It just won’t work.
 And you won’t get the join you’re expecting.

 You may burn out your welder.
 The Amps needed to weld Aluminum is more than a basic 90 Amp or 130 Amp welder is capable of generating.

 The splatter produced would be mind blowing.
 It would clog up your contact tip and could even short out your welder.

 And after that you’d have no weld or one that failed.

 Welding Aluminum Without Gas?
 What are your Options?

-The joint needs to be extremely clean as contaminants can cause your solder not to stick.
-Particularly with Aluminum as it is so reactive with air.
+The Aluminum joint needs to be extremely clean.
+As any contaminants can cause your solder not to stick.
+Particularly as Aluminum is so reactive with air.

 Aluminum Flux Core Wire for Brazing